UPDATED 10/27/2021

 6. Keeping things under wraps

 What makes things even weirder is that despite attempts to keep the assassination information closed away, recently declassified documents point to a real-life conspiracy by CIA offers to hide evidence from the Warren Commission.
-If there’s a chance that the Warren Commission doesn’t have all the vital information, what else are we missing?
+If there’s a chance that the Warren Commission didn’t have all the vital information, what else are we missing?
 What do they not want us to know?

 7. House of Representatives questioning